siglens/siglens-docs/docs/spl-docs/evaluation-functions/multivalue-functions.md

 This function splits `<str>` with the delimiter `<delim>` and return these parts as a multivalue field.

 #### Usage
-- `<str>` argument can be a string literal or a field name.
+- `<str>` can be a string literal or a field name.
 - `<delim>` is a string literal specifying the delimiter.
-- One can use this function with an eval command.
+- You can use this function with an eval command.

 ### Example
 The following command returns the split parts of the given string as a multivalue field fruits having values `apple`, `banana`, `mango` and `kiwi`.